valdisxp1/docker-ssh/README.md

 * Exposes port 22
 * Fills `~/.ssh/authorized_keys` from an environment variable or from specified URL.
-* Add socat for use with forwarding the `/var/run/docker.sock`.
+* Socat for use with forwarding the `/var/run/docker.sock`.
 See https://github.com/RickyCook/ssh-forward-unix-socket

 ## Usage